Your Rights when Losing or Leaving a Job

 In addition, ask to see your personnel file.
 Most states require employers to make this available to you on request.
 Copy, review and inventory your file.
 This helps document whether other things were added to the file at a later day in attempt to justify your firing after the fact.

 Finally, keep any materials that may be relevant such as employee handbooks, memos, brochures, orientation materials, or any written evaluations of your work.
 Be very, very careful when taking documents from your employer, though - especially anything that is designated as confidential or for internal use only.
 Chances are good that your employer will counter-sue you for wrongfully obtaining those documents.
-Some whistleblower statues provide protection against this, but be extremely careful and always consult with an attorney.
+Some whistleblower statues provide protection against this, but be extremely careful.